University of Flensburg

-The university holds German-Danish study courses in cooperation with the University of Southern Denmark at Sønderborg, which involve an association with the Fachhochschule Flensburg.
+The university holds German-Danish undergraduate courses in cooperation with the University of Southern Denmark at Sønderborg, which involve an association with the Fachhochschule Flensburg.

 Academics

-The university has 200 permanent employees and more than 400 visiting professors and lecturers.
+The university has around 450 academic staff and 200 administrative staff, as of 2022.

 In the winter semester 2006/2007, the university received around 4,200 applications for places, but in the winter semester of the previous academic year the number was only 2,566.
 At the top of the applications in the winter semester 2006/2007 was the B.A. course in Teaching Science, 1977 applicants, followed by the B.A. course in International Management with 547 candidates.
 The B.A. course in Science of the Communication and Teaching is discontinued.
 The B.A. course in Teaching Science and B.A. course in International Management have since been the only undergraduate programmes that the university offers.

+History

+The University of Flensburg, officially known as Europa-Universität Flensburg (EUF), was established in 1946 as the Pädagogische Hochschule Flensburg (Flensburg College of Education).
+In 1994, the institution was granted full university status and adopted the name University of Flensburg.
+Situated in the northernmost part of Germany, EUF has evolved into a dynamic university focusing on teacher education, European studies, and interdisciplinary research, while maintaining a strong commitment to democratic values and regional collaboration.